-The kids table build was such fun.
+The kids crate table is a fun pieces.
 The JTS and I even got along, no fighting during the project.
 I have the complete tutorial for you.
 Let’s go.

 Kids Table Build